kithaca/Catalyst/README.md

 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
+- [ ] Detailed user profile pages (can link from project show page)
 - [ ] Pagination / infinite scroll for Projects Index
 - [ ] Reminders/notifications for project updates
 - [ ] "Rewards" for being a philanthropist